-If we click on Include Other group, everything that was not included in the sub categories will be in this Other group.
+If we click on Include Other groups, everything that was not included in the subcategories will be in this Other group.

 Then we’re going to click OK.

-Now we have this Product Sub Categories below Product Name.
+Now we have this Product Sub Categories below the Product Name.

 We can now use them in our report.